Gaurav-Gosain/uadmin-railway/README.md

 Commit these changes to the repository and push them to github.

 ### Now for the cool part!
-Since railway automatically deploys the app whenever there is a change in the repository, you will see that a new build is triggered and the app is deployed with the changes you made!
+Since railway automatically deploys the app whenever there is a change in the repository, you will see that a new build is triggered and the app is deployed with the changes you made as soon as you push them to github!

-# ⚠️ Work In progress
-- Figure out a way to make the `.key` and `.salt` hidden and unique for each deployment
-- Make the `.database` file use environment variables (github secrets) or another way to hide sensitive information and still work with railway!